Whether you’re on a fast or slow connection it is often useful to check in on or monitor your network speeds.

 ‘A useful way to keep an eye on upload and download speeds’

-If you’re running Ubuntu 17.10 (or any distro that uses GNOME Shell) you can do so easily by installing a network monitor GNOME extension.
+If you’re using the Ubuntu desktop you can easily check network speed by installing a network monitor GNOME extension.

 But one of my favourites (because of its sheer simplicity) is the perfectly titled NetSpeed.